About the Broome Boating Facility Project

 In February 2020 the Advisory Group and its representative agencies and stakeholders endorsed a conceptual design for the proposed boating facility and resolved to undertake broader community consultation to test and refine the proposal.

-The Development of a smaller boating facility (as opposed to a larger boat harbour) be developed at the location of the existing boat ramps at Entrance Point.
-(Refer to the preliminary concept design)
+The proposal consists of development of a smaller boating facility (as opposed to a larger boat harbour) at the location of the existing boat ramps at Entrance Point.
+(Refer to the latest concept design).

-The facility is proposed to include a sheltered boat launching facility with up to four ramp lanes and two finger jetties.
-Investigation is continuing into the possibility of the finger jetties being floating pontoons to improve all tide use and accessibility.
+The facility is proposed to include a sheltered boat launching facility with four ramp lanes and two floating pontoon jetties.
+Floating pontoons are preferred to improve all tide use and accessibility.

-The facility is anticipated to require sheltering arms adjacent to the ramp and a detached offshore breakwater to screen larger waves.
-These are likely to be constructed from rock but alternative materials and construction methodologies will be explored in the detailed design phase.
+The facility will require sheltering breakwater arms adjacent to the ramp and a detached offshore breakwater to screen larger waves.
+These are expected to be constructed from rock but alternative materials and construction methodologies may be explored in the detailed design phase.

 The facility is anticipated to have a ramp toe at approximately +0.5m chart datum which will provide close to all tide access for small draft vessels.
-No capital dredging is anticipated as part of the construction works.
+No dredging is proposed as part of the construction works.

 The facility is anticipated to have a potential capability for jinkering (removal from the water) of larger vessels (size to be determined) if required for either servicing or hardstanding including during cyclone events.